OSGeo/gdal/doc/source/development/rfc/rfc105_safe_path_manipulation_functions.rst

 Risks
 -----

-Due to the amount of changes, there is a non-zero risk of causing regressions, in particular in drivers with poor coverage of our regression test suite.
+Due to the amount of changes, in particular for replacements that could not be automated, there is a non-zero risk of causing regressions, in particular in drivers with poor coverage of our regression test suite.

 Backward compatibility